Understanding HFO-1234ze and HFA-152a: A Formulato...

 • Reduced valve deposition – it is attributed to lower API solubility in many cases.
 The physicochemical properties of propellants significantly influence API solubility, suspension stability, and interactions with valve and canister surfaces, all of which impact deposition behaviour.

 • Improved dose consistency in suspension formulations– Its density and solvency characteristics support better suspension stability, limiting particle agglomeration and sedimentation over time.
-This helps maintain a uniform delivered dose throughout the product’s shelf life and repeated actuation cycles.
+This helps maintain a uniform delivered dose throughout product’s shelf life and repeated actuation cycles.

 • Compatibility with existing valve technologies- HFO-1234ze can be used with standard metering valve platforms when elastomer and gasket materials are appropriately selected and validated.
 Proper material compatibility testing ensures minimal swelling, extractables risk, and sustained valve functionality.